Meunière sauce: Creole cuisine

-Trout meunière and its variation Trout amandine (speckled seatrout crusted in almonds, traditionally served with a meunière sauce) are bedrock dishes of New Orleans Creole cuisine.
+Trout meunière and its variation trout amandine (speckled sea trout crusted in almonds, traditionally served with a meunière sauce) are standard dishes of New Orleans Creole cuisine.
 The abundance of seafood from the nearby Gulf of Mexico makes the simplicity of the meunière style appropriate.
-Galatoire's claims to sell more Trout meunière amandine than any other dish.
+Galatoire's claims to sell more trout meunière amandine than any other dish.
 Soft-shell crab and redfish are also often available à la meunière.
-Oysters en brochette is typically served with a meuniere sauce.
+Oysters en brochette is typically served with a meunière sauce.